Automatic exchange of information (FATCA and CRS) for 1st line of defence - Basic principles

 • understand the main synergies and differences between FATCA and CRS;

-• list the main elements to be reported and the associated timeline;
+• explain the procedures for identifying controlling persons of entities; list the main elements to be reported and the associated timeline;

-• explain the main risks involved.
+• explain the main related risks.

 Contents